 In inflation-adjusted dollars, the original Star Wars is still king, with a star killing $3 billion in worldwide box office earnings.
-The Force Awakens is a big second though, with $528 million earned worldwide in its opening weekend.
-The movie has made $2.066 billion as of 5/4/16.
+The Force Awakens is a big second with $528 million earned worldwide in its opening weekend and $2.066 billion total.

 The other four members of the billion dollar Star Wars money club are Empire Strikes Back with $1.56 billion, Phantom Menace with $1.4 billion, Return of the Jedi with $1.4 billion and Revenge of the Sith with an even billion.